-42.8 The Employer will credit each permanent full time employee with 114 hours Personal Leave credits for each year of continuous service of which 98.8 hours are cumulative and 15.2 hours non-cumulative as follows:
+43.8 The Employer will credit each permanent full time employee with 114 hours Personal Leave credits for each year of continuous service as follows:

-Personal Leave Personal Leave Cumulative Non-cumulative On day of initial appointment 49.4 hours 15.2 hours On completion of 6 months' continuous service 49.4 hours 0 hours On completion of 12 months' continuous service 98.8 hours 15.2 hours On completion of each further period of 12 months' continuous service 98.8 hours 15.2 hours
+Grant of Leave On day of initial appointment 64.6 hours On completion of 6 months' continuous service 49.4 hours On completion of 12 months' continuous service 114 hours On completion of each further period of 12 months' 114 hours continuous service

-- 42.9 Where employees access Personal Leave, it will be deducted from their non-cumulative entitlement in the first instance. - 42.10 In the year of accrual the 114 hours Personal Leave entitlement may be accessed for illness or injury, carer leave, unanticipated matters or planned matters in accordance with the provisions of this clause.
-Additionally: - (a) on completion of each year of accrual any unused Personal Leave from that year up to a maximum of 98.8 hours will be cumulative and added to Personal Leave accumulated from previous years; and - (b) unused non-cumulative leave will be lost on completion of each anniversary year.

-- 42.11 Personal Leave will not be debited for Public Holidays, which the employee would have observed. - 42.12 Personal Leave may be taken on an hourly basis.
+- 43.9 In the year of accrual the 114 hours Personal Leave entitlement may be accessed for illness or injury, carer leave, unanticipated matters or planned matters in accordance with the provisions of this clause.
+On completion of each year of accrual, any unused Personal Leave from that year is cumulative and hence added to Personal Leave accumulated from previous years. - 43.10 Personal Leave will not be debited for Public Holidays, which the employee would have observed. - 43.11 Personal Leave may be taken on an hourly basis.